MyPortugalHoliday.com

 The best independent guide to Central Portugal

-Convento de Cristo, Tomar: A visitor guide for 2025
+Convento de Cristo, Tomar: A visitor guide for 2026

 What to see at the Convento de Cristo

-The Janela do Capítulo convento de cristo Tomar
+Janela do Capítulo Tomar

 Claustro de Dom João III

-Aqueduto dos Pegões tomar
+Aqueduto dos Pegões Tomar

 Visitor Information for the Convento de Cristo